avega17/Ice-mELT_DuckLake/modern_data_stack.md

 - Benefit more from smart processing than distributed computing
 - Require sophisticated analysis, not just storage and retrieval
 - Most data sits stale and unused, not actively queried

+**Key Insight**: *"Big Data is when the cost of keeping data around is less than the cost of figuring out what to throw away"* - most organizations are data hoarders, not data giants.

 <div align="center">
     <figure>